-The beauty of this system rests in our signature half-moon design.
-First, the halved heat deflectors can either partially block heat to create two-temperature cooking zones, or completely cover the flame to produce the ideal indirect heat for baking, smoking and roasting.
-Using both heat deflectors effectively converts your kamado from a grill to a charcoal-fired oven-meaning that anything you cook in an indoor oven can also be cooked on your Kamado Joe.
-Installation is flexible, too, allowing you to move cooking grates and heat deflectors up and down for achieving different high and low temperatures.
+With the heat deflector installed, the flame is completely covered to produce the ideal indirect heat for baking, smoking and roasting.
+This method effectively converts your Joe Jr. from a grill to a charcoal-fired oven - meaning that anything you can cook in an indoor oven can also be cooked on your Kamado Joe.